 The German School Nairobi primary school is subject to the following certificate regulations:

 At the end of the 1st grade, each child receives a report certificate.
-Their working and social behaviour is assessed, as well as their learning development and their performance in the individual subjects.
+Their working and social behavior is assessed, as well as their learning development and their performance in the individual subjects.

-At the end of the semester, each child receives a report certificate.
-Their working and social behaviour is assessed, as well as their learning development and their performance in the individual subjects.
+At the end of the first and second semester, each child receives a report certificate.
+Their working and social behavior is assessed, as well as their learning development and their performance in the individual subjects.

 Classes 3 and 4: